 Whitehouse Station Receives RESNET Award for Low HERS Index Score March 22, 2021

-Collingswood, NJ – March 22, 2021 – Ingerman, a leading developer, builder, and manager of multifamily housing throughout the Mid-Atlantic region, has been recognized by the Residential Energy Services Network (RESNET) as one of the Builders Leading the Path to Net Zero Energy Homes.
-Ingerman's 72-unit apartment community, The Willows at Whitehouse Station, received an award for its Low HERS Index Score.
+Collingswood, NJ –March 22, 2021 – Ingerman, a leading developer, builder, and manager of multifamily housing throughout the Mid-Atlantic region, has been recognized by the Residential Energy Services Network (RESNET) as one of the Builders Leading the Path to Net Zero Energy Homes.
+Its 72-unit apartment community, The Willows at Whitehouse Station, received an award it Low HERS Index Score.

 The Home Energy Rating System (HERS) Index is a nationally recognized system for inspecting and calculating a home’s energy performance.
 The lower the HERS Index Score, the more energy efficient the home.
-Households can save an average of $750 per year in utility costs and reduce an average of 4.39 tons of carbon emissions annually, which helps the environment.
+Households can save an average of $750 per year in utility costs, creating economic development, and reduce an average of 4.39 tons of carbon emissions annually, which helps the environment.

 “RESNET is proud to recognize the homebuilders that are leading the path to net zero energy homes.
-Not only are these homes with low HERS Index Scores more comfortable for residents, they also foster local economic development and reduce carbon emissions,” stated Steve Baden, RESNET Executive Director.
+Not only are these homes with low HERS Index Scores are more comfortable for owners of the homes, they also foster local economic development and reduce carbon emissions,” stated Steve Baden, RESNET Executive Director.

 “Ingerman is proud to have its new Whitehouse Station community recognized as a leader in energy efficient and sustainable building.
 We are grateful to Geoff Long, the developer for this project, and the construction team lead by Nicole Noon and John Wolf, for their efforts to build environmentally conscious housing that reduces our carbon footprint and makes renting that much more affordable for our residents,” said Stephanie Eaves, Marketing and Leasing Director.